thaliaarchi/notes/wspace/whitespace_spec.md

 | readc    | TLTS |   | addr --        | addr <- char | Read a character and place it in the location given by the top of the stack |
 | readi    | TLTT |   | addr --        | addr <- int  | Read a number and place it in the location given by the top of the stack |

+The instruction prefix encoding is not [self-synchronizing](https://en.wikipedia.org/wiki/Self-synchronizing_code).

-The mnemonics here follow the [Whitelips](https://vii5ard.github.io/whitespace/) convention and are non-normative.
+The mnemonics used here follow the [Whitelips](https://vii5ard.github.io/whitespace/)/[Nebula](https://github.com/andrewarchi/nebula) convention and are non-normative.
 Whitespace assembly dialects vary widely between implementations and are out of scope of this document.